 King of Tokyo: Works Well Too

 Another game that is simpler and works extremely well is King of Tokyo.
-It’s faster to explain and set up too.
-Buy King of Tokyo on Amazon:
+It’s faster to explain and set up too so has a few advantages over Settlers of Catan.
+The thing that your students may appreciate about this one is that it has the luck of the dice factor going for it.

 More Ideas for the Classroom